 Professional property management services can be expensive.
 They typically work on multi-year service contracts, and their cost can have a significant impact on a property’s cash flow.
 As such, it is imperative that property owners understand the cost and manage it as necessary.
 In our case, we are a vertically integrated firm.
 We believe that our properties and investors are best served by bringing all property management functions inside and managing them ourselves.
 We have an in-house team of qualified commercial building managers and they manage all of our portfolio properties.
 At the time of purchase, one of the ways that we quickly add value is by bringing the property management function inside, which can provide significant cost savings to the property and an immediate boost to Net Operating Income.

-What to Look for In a Property Manager
+5 Things to Look for In a Property Manager

 A good property manager can be hard to find.
 Making the wrong choice can be expensive in terms of both money and reputation.
 To avoid this, there are a number of things that property owners and investors should look for in a qualified property manager: